mattesun/Islais-Creek/Guidebook.md

 - Read and fill out membership application and pay $30 membership dues (valid from 2/11/14 to 2/11/15)
 - All forms are found on site in boat cage at ICDBTC and online at islaiscreek.net
 - Send in waiver, membership application, and $30 membership dues.
 Waiver can be emailed to bobo3@astound.net ; application and dues to any site leader.
-- Read and abide by Islais Creek Dragon Boat Training Centre Membership Guidebook
+- Read and abide by the Islais Creek Dragon Boat Training Centre Membership Guidebook
 - Pass required club protocol, swimming, and huli recovery test.
-- Meet participation requirement for fundraising and volunteering FUNDRAISING/VOLUNTEERING
+- Meet participation requirement for fundraising and volunteering

+FUNDRAISING/VOLUNTEERING
 Each member is required to actively participate in at least two gardening sessions or bay clean up events per year for as long as they are a member.
 These efforts help to keep the creek and surrounding areas clean and useable to the community.
 This training facility was built for you!

 MEMBERSHIP GUIDELINE
-- No one shall use the ICDBTC facility or any club boats without having a waiver submitted
+- No one shall use the ICDBTC facility or any club boats without a current waiver on file
 - Respect and care for the club’s canoes, paddles, equipment, and facilities
 - Respect and assist fellow club members
 - Exercise courtesy on water.
 If multiple boats are on water, traffic flows counterclockwise
-- Follow safety and boat handling protocol
+- Follow safety and boat handling protocols
-- Use common sense when around strangers, don't leave cage open
+- Use common sense when around strangers; don't leave cage open
 - Have fun, paddle hard, and get fast!

 SCHEDULING
 WATER SESSIONS AT ISLAIS
 Use of boats will be managed by an online sign-up system.
-Boat reservations will be on a first-come-first-serve basis.
+Boats are reserved be on a first-come-first-serve basis.
 Any boat which is not claimed within 15 minutes of its reservation time is free for any member to use
 A weekly email will be sent out to inform all members of filled and available slots for paddling.
 For safety reasons, all paddlers are required to record the time they launch and return in the binder on-site and also online.